S4L1Mabd/TAMU-CTF-Writeups/reverse/Resistant/Solution/readme.md

 ![](../Screenshot/P9.png)

-### You can see that the auth function  Printf a message then scan input that decrypt the password then compare it to our input
+### You can see that the auth function  Printf a message then scan input then decrypt the password then compare it to our input

 ### SO we should set Breakpoint in memcmp@alt and Excute the program